heathermiller/dist-prog-book/chapter/4/dist-langs.md

 ### The CAP Theorem

 Indeed, these three issues of distributed computing are not disjoint.
-A solution designed to solve one problem may emphasize another.
+A solution designed to solve one problem may exacerbate another.

 * Consistency
 * Availability